gravitational/teleport/docs/5.0/pages/quickstart.md

 ## Next Steps

 Congratulations!
-You've completed the Teleport Quickstart.
+You've completed the Teleport Quick start.

 In this guide, you've learned how to install Teleport on a single node and seen a few of the most useful features in action.
 When you're ready to learn how to set